HAVING A FAMILY DURING RESIDENCY

 - Access to hospital computer systems may be cut off during your maternity leave.
 Therefore, contact your local IT department several weeks in advance of your return to get your passwords reset and restore access to clinical tools necessary for patient care.

 - Call the Canadian Medical Protective Agency (CMPA) to resume your coverage.

 Adjusting to Your Return to Work

-When returning to work after maternity leave, it’s normal to feel overwhelmed.
+When returning to work after maternity and/or parental leave, it’s normal to feel overwhelmed.
 You may also feel disconnected from your peers and you may feel that other residents do not relate to what you are going through.

 Be assured that many residents have succeeded in this transition.
 Most provinces and universities have wellness offices that can help with the transition or any time issues arise.
 Returning to residency part-time is sometimes a possibility and may be worth exploring.
 Ask for help when you need it.